Aerial picture of crops in Malawi

 Investment has an important role to play in driving the transition to more equitable, resilient, and sustainable food systems.
 IISD provides evidence, tools, training, and advice to governments, investors, and other stakeholders to promote responsible investments that address rather than exacerbate social and environmental challenges related to agriculture and food systems.

 Greater public and private investment is needed to drive the transition to more sustainable agriculture and food systems.
-However, poorly regulated investments pose significant social and environmental risks, including the displacement of marginalized rural communities and the destruction of local ecosystems
+However, such investments need to be done responsibly to ensure they address rather than exacerbate social and environmental challenges.
+Governments need to regulate investments to avoid risks such as the displacement of marginalized rural communities or the destruction of local ecosystems.
+Private financial investors and agribusinesses should similarly have strategies in place to ensure that their operational practices and procedures lead to sustainable agricultural outcomes.

 To support these stakeholders, we have developed innovative and practical tools tailored to their roles and needs.
 These include model contract clauses for government officials, handbooks for parliamentarians, guides for local communities and civil society organizations, and evidence and tools to help financial investors and agribusinesses invest responsibly.